 Some had to leave us at the end of this walk, but most proceeded to the Rowes Bay Esplanade at the end of Cook Street and what to me is the most attractive access point to the Jezzine parklands.
 On such a sparkling morning we shared the climb up Garabarra Hill with other locals and visitors who have embraced this beautiful addition to Townsville’s recreational assets.
 This walk has been developed as an ethno-botanical trail with plantings of native species accompanied by information on their indigenous names and uses as well as their common western names.
 The views from various points along the way and from the Bill Coolburra lookout at the top were stunning on such a morning.

 By now our numbers were dwindling, but 6 of us were hungry enough to devour an early lunch at the Odyssey Café before returning to our cars via the Kissing Point lookouts and the long timber boardwalk that skirts the shoreline.
-Those not familiar with the new Jezzine can follow our footsteps via this plan (starting and finishing at point 13).

 Many thanks as always to our photographers, Julia and Malcolm, and to Jo for the bird list.